 - Extension springs run perpendicular to the door itself usually above each of the tracks the door rides as it is opened and closed.
 Extension springs “charge” themselves when the door closes.
 They extend, absorbing energy in the process.
 They then release that energy during the opening of the door.
 In some cases a door will have a single extension spring that will be located between the tracks although this type of setup is not terribly common.

 - Torsion springs on the other hand are installed parallel to the door, just above the door on the inside wall of the garage.
 Torsion springs “charge” themselves by uncoiling as the door is closed and then release that stored energy during the lifting of the door.
 Torsion springs store massive amounts of energy.
 You should always leave their installation and repair to experienced professionals like our Littleton garage door service team.

 Now that we know a little more about garage door springs and how they work let’s look at what signs, if any, indicate that there is trouble in paradise and garage door repair is in order.

-Signs it’s Time to Replace the Garage Springs on Your Arvada or Boulder Home
+Signs it’s Time to Replace the Garage Springs on Your Arvada or Commerce City Home

 Most garage door springs have a life expectancy of 7-9 years, though the actual lifespan will depend on how much the door is used and how well it is maintained.
 That said here are 4 ways to tell that your garage springs are in trouble: